Late comeback lifts struggling Huskers past Iowa 93-91 in OT

 Iowa: The Hawkeyes looked as if they were on their way to a feel-good win after seeing their potential NCAA Tournament seeding go south following three straight losses and six in their previous 11 games.
 They didn’t get it.

-Nebraska: The game likely was Miles’ last at Pinnacle Bank Arena.
-What started as a promising season for one of the most experienced teams in the country went into free fall in January, and it’s doubtful he’ll be back for an eighth season.
-Miles is 113-112 overall and 52-76 in the Big Ten.
+Nebraska: As a great a win as it was, it probably doesn’t change anything for Miles.
+What started as a promising season went into free fall in January.
+Miles is 113-112 overall and 52-76 in seven years in the Big Ten.

 UP NEXT

-Note: This version deletes incorrect reference to Glynn Watson Jr. making three 3-pointers in the last 50 seconds.